diegov-au/System80_MiSTer/README.md

   dot clock, ÷24 for the CPU - so the CPU clock and the character clock are the same 1.774 MHz signal, exactly as on the machine.
 - **48K of RAM** and the full 14K ROM window, all in block RAM.
+- **A 40 Hz heartbeat interrupt** derived from the expansion unit, which is what the DOS uses to keep time and to wake from `HALT`.
+Without it NEWDOS/80 reaches `READY` and then sits on `HALT`.

 ### Video